 As we've noted also, for the chords, the chord number follows the mode number; and they're all in the same set of linked shapes, with only the numbers changed.

-So looking again at Shape 7 shown above: if you are in fact playing in mode 6 (the Minor scale; A.K.A. the Aeolian mode — or, chord ); then the root note changes to the first finger on the D string, while staying in the same position.
-The diagram to the right is again Shape 7, but now numbered in mode 6.
+So looking again at Shape 7 shown above: if you are in fact playing in mode 6 (the Minor scale; A.K.A. the Aeolian mode — or, chord Ⅵ); then the root note changes to the first finger on the D string, while staying in the same position.
+The diagram to the right is again Shape 7, but it'x now numbered in mode 6.
 The shape remains the same at the same fret: the arrangement of intervals is always from this section of the Diatonic scale, and that is fixed.
 If changing modes or chords, then only the numbers on the markers change — every shape is always on the same fret, and has the same marker placement on the whole neck, for any particular root key.

 Shape 7, Mode 6